This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 Hiking from Fira to Oia

-Wear sunscreen, sunglasses, good hiking shoes or trainers and always carry water with you.
-Once you’re past Imerovigli, the next stop where you can buy water is a food truck on the road, about an hour from Oia.
+Once you’re past Imerovigli, the next place to buy water is a food truck on the road, about an hour from Oia.
 There’s literally zero shade along the path.

 Therefore, try to choose a cloudy day for your hike or start early in the morning.
 Under no circumstances should you walk this trail at noon in the summer.